ashrafsaqib/payhubp/README.md

 # payhubp
-Payhub Plus Transaction API PHP Package
+Payhub Plus Transaction API PHP Package For Laravel and with some minor customization it can be used without laravel as well.

 ## Installation